mdrakibulislam-zero/WebQuizApp/README.md

 ## What Have I Done:
-I've made this quiz app using HTML, CSS and JavaScript.
+I've made this simple quiz app using HTML, CSS and JavaScript.
 I've created a section in script.js file for add the questions and answers easily.

 ## Required Skills: